axruffin2055/OS-Install-on-External-HD/README.md

 Installation:
 Use my Step-by-Step OS installation for added information:
 https://github.com/axruffin2055/OS-Install-on-External-HD/blob/main/Step-by-Step
+OR
-Use Rocky Linux for straightforward installation:
+Use Rocky Linux website for straightforward installation:
 https://docs.rockylinux.org/guides/installation/

-Usage: Show how to use the project after installation
+And enjoy the new Linux OS!!!